swiftlang/swift-evolution/proposals/NNNN-updated-set-apis.md

 ## Fixing the API Guidelines

-The guidelines suggest that method calls with side-effects should read as verb phrases, and those without side-effects should read as noun phrases.
-They also describe how to name mutating/nonmutating method pairs accordingly: starting with the assumption that the fundamental operation can be described by a verb, we are to use one of two suffixes to create a noun phrase for the nonmutating operation.
+The guidelines say that method calls with side-effects should read as verb phrases, and those without side-effects should read as noun phrases.
+They also describe how to name mutating/nonmutating method pairs accordingly: starting with the assumption that the fundamental operation can be described by a verb, we are to use the `ed` or `ing` suffix to create a noun phrase for the nonmutating operation.

 The problem is that in some cases, the operation's only natural description is as a noun.
 Consider the **union** of two sets, or the